Z-Files # 26 The Wasp and The Weather

 Location: 't Klooster

-February 27th, Z-Files # 26 is all about the film The Wasp and The Weather from Robin Vanbesien.
+27 February, Z-Files # 26 is all about the movie De Wesp and Het Weer by Robin Vanbesien.
 After the film screening we talk about politics and the imagination of young people, based on the poems written in Rzoezie, a former youth center in Mechelen, Belgium.

 Some of the original authors (M'Hamed El Ouali, Abdelhay Ben Abdellah) and contemporary poets (Samira Saleh, Mathieu Charles, Post Collective) guide us through the collection of poems in the film.

 Vanbesien's premise is that the poetry of the young authors in Rzoezie cannot be viewed separately from the social struggle in which the young people engage.
 Just like Mechelen and Flanders, Rotterdam still has structural structural and everyday racism (in neighborhoods and schools, ethnic profiling, police violence, unequal opportunities in the labor market, in housing policy).
 What is the role of poetry in the light of a decolonizing resistance?
-Can we also see the social and political imagination of a grassroots self-organization as a poetic force?
+We can get the social and political imagination of one grass roots learn to see self-organization as a poetic force?

 This evening the film offers a stepping stone to an extensive conversation between various audience speakers.
 Based on the poems that are discussed in the film, the speakers take a position, to which the audience and respondents can respond.